-The Black Horse in Great Linford Milton Keynes has been given a contemporary new look and I was lucky enough to check out the new look and new menu.
+The Black Horse in Great Linford Milton Keynes has been given a contemporary new look and menu.
+I was delighted to be invited to review The Black Horse for The Life of a Social Butterfly.

-Local Dining at The Black Horse Great Linford Milton Keynes
+Review – The Black Horse Great Linford MK

 However, when an invitation to check out the newly refurbished pub and Autumn menu arrived in my inbox, I certainly wasn’t going to miss the turning this time around!